News

 Great innovation opportunities in food processing

-"In my opinion, the possibilities for innovation in food processing in Iceland are very large", says Haraldur Hallgrímsson, division manager at Matís.
+"In my opinion, the potential for innovation in food processing in Iceland is very great", says Haraldur Hallgrímsson, division manager at Matís.

-"This is one of the big industries in Iceland and we are very good at producing first class food.
-When we look at the world picture for the future, it is clear that the increasing population calls for more and better food, and with increasing prosperity in the developing countries, the world price of food is rising.
-We Icelanders have all the means to take advantage of the opportunities that come with it, and Matís has a lot to contribute to that value creation," says Haraldur Hallgrímsson, who in 2012 assumed the position of Head of Innovation and Consumers.
+"This is one of the big industries in Iceland and we are very good at producing first-class food.
+When we look at the world picture for the future, it is clear that an increasing population calls for more and better food, and with increased prosperity in developing countries, world food prices rise.
+We Icelanders have all the means to take advantage of the opportunities that come with it and Matís has a lot to contribute to that value creation, "says Haraldur Hallgrímsson, who took over the position of Head of Innovation and Consumers in 2012.

 Consumer expectations must be met